00Lyun00/Charybdis-Nano-Buildlog/Buildlog/README.md

 charybdis.dsti : Here, I found row2col and row-gpios.
 row2col means electricity flowed from rows to columns for keyboard scanning.
-It is very important to know this detail, as this indicates which direction we must wire the diodes so that we ensure the electricity doesn't flow the opposite way.
+It is very important to know this detail, as this indicates which direction we must wire the diodes so that we ensure electricity doesn't flow the opposite way.
 row-gpios showed which pins were assigned to each row, so I just had to wire it accordingly.
 And also, I can also change the pins I want to assign by changing the pin numbers written in each section.